 Upper eyelid blepharoplasty surgery is performed through a cosmetic hidden lid crease incision allowing the surgeon to reshape the contours of the upper eyelid.
 Removal of redundant skin allows makeup to be used more effectively and brings out the natural beauty of the human eye.

 With his training as an eye and facial plastic surgeon, Dr. McCann is truly a cosmetic eyelid specialist.
 Experience counts and Dr. McCann has a great deal of experience with eyelid surgery as he performs over 1,000 eyelid procedures per year.
 Dr. McCann has been the keynote speaker at numerous national and international meetings discussing his experience in cosmetic eyelid surgery.
-Trust you eyelid surgery to the best.
-Set up a consultation with Dr. McCann at the Center For Facial Appearances.

 Frequently Asked Questions

 Will my insurance pay for eyelid surgery?